 HCPC's procurement policy was approved by Audit Committee in September 2015 and by Council in December 2015.
-It is due for review at least every three years.
+The financial regulations were approved by Council in December 2014.
+Both the procurement policy and the financial regulations should be reviewed at least every three years.